MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 1. Ensure the database configuration allows logical replication.
 For most configurations, it should suffice to set `wal_level = logical` in `postgresql.conf`.

     **Note:** If you're using Postgres on a Cloud service like Amazon RDS, AWS Aurora, or Cloud SQL, you'll need to take some additional steps.
-For more information, see [Postgres in the Cloud](/guides/postgres-cloud/).
+For more information, see [Postgres CDC in the Cloud](/guides/postgres-cloud/).

 2. Assign the user `REPLICATION` privileges:
     ```sql